AdityaKumar2408/Collab-Canvas/README.md

-### README
+# README

 Clone it.
 In <project-folder>
-npm run dev
+### npm run dev

-&
+AND

-node server.js
+### node server.js

 All done., Happpy Coding :)

-I am currently working on this, My aim to add more functionality like
+## I am currently working on this, My aim to add more functionality like

-1. Authentication : The user must be authenticated, like he/she do have authorization to access any meeting room.
+1. Authentication :The user must be authenticated, like he/she do have authorization to access any meeting room.

 2. Permission : Meeting Organizer has the power to accept or reject the incoming user into the meeting.